PASTAplus/PEP/peps/pep-9.md

 **6. Is Authorized**

-Goal: To determine if a principal is authorized to access a resource.
+Goal: To determine if a principal identified in the authentication token subject or principals is authorized to access a resource.

 Use case:

-1. A client sends an authentication token, the resource key, and the requested permission to the *authorization service* in the message body.
+1. A client sends the resource key and the requested permission in the request query parameters to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* processes the request and returns a success message if the principal is authorized.

 ```
-GET: /auth/v1/authorized?token=<token>&resource_key=<resource_key>&permission=<permission>
+GET: /auth/v1/authorized?resource_key=<resource_key>&permission=<permission>

-isAuthorized(token, resource_key, permission)
+isAuthorized(resource_key, permission)
-    token: a valid authentication token
     resource_key: the unique resource key
     permission: the permission being requested
     return:
         200 OK if authorized
         401 Unauthorized if the client does not provide a valid authentication token
-        403 Forbidden if client is not authorized to execute method or access the resource or if principal is not authorized to access the resource
+        403 Forbidden if client is not authorized to execute method or if principal is not authorized to access the resource
         404 If the resource_key is not found
     body:
         Empty if 200 OK, error message otherwise